Find information per region

 In the Netherlands, there are three kinds of insolvency:

 The district courts are responsible for decisions on all these types of insolvency, and for maintaining the relevant data within their own registers.
-They are also responsible for the (automated) transmission of insolvency notifications to the Council for the Judiciary, which uses these notifications for the Central Insolvency Register (CIR) on bankruptcies and moratoriums.
+They are also responsible for the (automated) transmission of insolvency notifications to the Council for the Judiciary (Raad voor de rechtspraak).
+The Council for the Judiciary uses these notifications or the Central Insolvency Register (CIR)

 The CIR contains all information from published insolvency notifications, including:

-The Central Insolvency Register contains information from local registers kept by various courts on bankruptcies, suspensions of payments, and cancellations of debts relating to natural persons (private individuals).
+The Central Insolvency Register contains information from local registers kept by the various district courts on bankruptcies, suspensions of payments, and cancellations of debts relating to natural persons (private individuals).

 Yes, access is free of charge.